tansuozhe02/A-POI-Based-Machine-Learning-Method-in-Predicting-Health/README.md

 The main idea is get the number of POI data from different categories and join them spatially with the health evaluation data from CDC.

 The first step of the project is feature selection.
 We have tested 52 features from categories like food, health, transport, community, leisure, tourism, building and nature for the area of California.
-After running PCA, we foudn that 12 of the features have bigger impacts on the variation.
+After running PCA, we found that 12 of the features have bigger impacts on the variation.

 The second step is to a regression with the selected features and the health data.
 We get a pretty good accuracy using various regression models.